silazare/gcp-learning/terraform_structured/README.md

 $ cd gcp-learning/terraform_structured
 ```

+- There are two environments: production and staging, your should go to needed env folder.

 - Configure backend.tf for your own remote backend or remove it to use local

 - Define your variables in terraform.tfvars (you may use terraform.tfvars.example for reference)